-- A student who fails every academic subject for which he or she is registered will be suspended for one semester.
-(Academic subjects do not include Physical Education activities courses.) - A student placed on academic probation for a second successive semester or placed on academic probation after having been admitted on probation will be suspended for one semester. - A student admitted on probation who does not remove probationary status in the first semester of attendance will be suspended for one semester. - A student readmitted after an academic suspension must then earn a quality point average of 1.60 or higher.
+- A student who fails every academic subject which is graded on the A-F scale for which eh or she is registered will be suspended for one semester.
+(Successful completion of Pass/Fail courses and Physical Education activities courses do not exempt a student from this academic stardard - A student placed on academic probation for a second successive semester or placed on academic probation after having been admitted on probation will be suspended for one semester. - A student admitted on probation who does not remove probationary status in the first semester of attendance will be suspended for one semester. - A student readmitted after an academic suspension must then earn a quality point average of 1.60 or higher.
 Failure to do so will cause the student to be excluded from any future enrollment at Florida College.